rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - In top right corner should be present 2 buttons Sign In and Sign up
 - If there is an unexpired token, the user should be redirected to the "Main route" of the application automatically.
 - When the token expires - the user should be redirected to the "Welcome page" automatically.
-- Pressing the Login / Sign up button redirects the user to the route with the Login / Sign up form automatically.
+- Pressing the Sign In / Sign Up button redirects the user to the route with the Sign In / Sign Up form.

 ### Header
 - There are buttons in the header for authenticated users: edit profile, logout, create new board, and localization switcher.